portfedh/portfedh/README.md

     - A dashboard for managing investments using python and grafana.
     - Automating financial reports to analyse companies using a value investing approach.

-- 🌱 I’m currently learning OOP in python and unit testing.
+- 🌱 I’m currently learning OOP in python and integration testing.

 - 👯 I’m looking to collaborate on any open source projects.
 Hit me up!